mcdonc/.nixconfig/videos/restricteduser/script.rst

   user config is executed, adding to $PATH in some circumstances.
 Just nuke em all, and set ``PATH=~/bin`` everwhere.

+- Note also that since the dotfiles it generates are linked into the Nix store, they cannot be modified by any user (other than a nixos-rebuild), so the user can't change his $PATH.

 - Without ``no-pty`` in the ssh authorized key, the following is a trivial escape of ``rbash``::